Vaginal Ozone Insufflations as a Systemic Treatment — Why Do They Work?

-At least this seems to be the prevailing opinion among ozone experts.
+At least this seems to be the prevailing opinion among ozone experts about vaginal insufflations.

 Many ozone therapy books completely omit them.
-Or they suggest women subject themselves to bizzare prone positions during the insufflations, as mentioned in one of Dr. Frank Shallenberger's books.
+Or they suggest women subject themselves to bizzare positions during the treatments, as mentioned in one of Dr. Shallenberger's books.

 Which only illustrates the ignorance of some ozone “experts” on the subject.

 Consequently, as good as no one suggests introducing ozone gas into the V to treat the flu.
 Or to help with indigestion.
-(Apart from some wacko calling herself the Crazy Ozone Lady, pfft!)
+(Apart from some wacko Crazy Ozone Lady, pfft!)